 Powermers’ high-performance electrode technology platform is a low-cost, drop-in solution for energy storage device manufacturers making the inclusion into an existing product an easily accomplished task.

-Powermers technology has been published in respected, peer-reviewed journals and validated by the US Military and universities across the globe.
+Powermers technology has been published in respected, peer-reviewed journals and validated by the US Government and universities across the globe.
 Not only that – it has been manufactured to pouch cell scale – one of the toughest milestones to reach for battery manufacturing.

 Powermers polymer-coated electrodes help increase energy density in Li-ion batteries by as much as 15% with some electrode combinations.
 The technology also enables the use of lighter materials to be used to replace Copper conductors and increase the energy densities of advanced Carbon-based anodes that use non-graphite such as graphene.